aakarner/regional-data-science/syllabus.md

 # Course expectations and policies

 ## Texas Senate Bill 17
 [Texas Senate Bill 17](https://capitol.texas.gov/tlodocs/88R/billtext/pdf/SB00017F.pdf), the recent law that outlaws diversity, equity, and inclusion programs at public colleges and universities in Texas, does not in any way affect content, instruction or discussion in a course at public colleges and universities in Texas.
-Expectations regarding academic freedom for teaching and class discussion have not been altered post-SB 17, and students should not feel the need to censor their speech pertaining to topics pertaining to race and racism, structural inequality, LGBTQIA+ issues, or diversity, equity, and inclusion.
+Expectations regarding academic freedom for teaching and class discussion have not been altered post-SB 17, and students should not feel the need to censor their speech pertaining to topics including, but not limited to, race and racism, structural inequality, LGBTQIA+ issues, or diversity, equity, and inclusion.

 ## Teaching modality